 University Social Responsibility (USR)

 Universities, like all other higher education institutions, have a social responsibility; we are socially accountable to our students, their parents/ carers, employers, government, and all other stakeholders, as well as to the general public.
-University Social Responsibility, an innovative concept conceived by the Vice Chancellor of EFL University, Prof E Suresh Kumar in 2017, is an initiative that helps universities bring to fruition their responsibility towards society, and enliven engagement with the community.
+University Social Responsibility, an innovative concept conceived by the Vice Chancellor of the EFL University, Prof E Suresh Kumar in 2017, is an initiative that helps universities bring to fruition their responsibility towards society, and enliven engagement with the community.

 University social responsibility (USR) is aimed at creating socially responsible students who are aware of their responsibilities beyond the university campus.
 USR is also meant for teachers and all stakeholders involved in the higher education transaction process.
 USR hopes to raise awareness in the university campus community about the roles they play in building a balanced and sustainable society.